Cricket at the 2028 Summer Olympics: Qualification

-In July 2025, England and Wales Cricket Board (ECB) chief executive Richard Thompson stated that the qualification process had not been finalised but would be based on geography for both the men's and women's tournament, with the aim of having one team from each of the five Olympic Ring areas plus the United States as hosts.
-Qualification preference would be given to full ICC members.
+In July 2025, ECB chief executive Richard Thompson stated that the qualification process had not been finalised but would be based on geography for both the men's and women's tournaments, with the aim of having one team from each of the five Olympic Ring areas (Europe, Asia, Oceania, Africa and the Americas) plus the United States as hosts.
+However, of the twelve ICC full members, three do not correspond directly to National Olympic Committees (NOCs): England, Ireland and the West Indies, the last of which has featured players from several Caribbean nations.
+In April 2025, the ECB and Cricket Scotland announced that discussions were underway to create a Great Britain Olympic cricket team for the Games.